19hours/sg-statutes/Acts/Maritime and Port Authority of Singapore Act.md

 ### Fines to be paid to Authority

 103\.
-All fines imposed for any offence under this Act or the regulations and all sums collected under section 102 shall be paid into the funds of the Authority.
+All fines imposed for any offence under this Act or the regulations and all sums collected under section 102 shall be paid into the Consolidated Fund.

+[Act 40 of 2017 wef 15/01/2018]

 ### Presumption of jurisdiction